-Daniel J. Trier, Mark Husbands, and Roger Lundin, The Beauty of God: Theology and the Arts (Downers Grove, IL: InterVarsity Press, 2007.
+Trier, Daniel J., Mark Husbands, and Roger Lundin.
+The Beauty of God: Theology and the Arts.
+Downers Grove, IL: InterVarsity Press, 2007.

 The book is a compendium of lectures that were delivered at the 2006 Wheaton Theology Conference.
 Arranged under three headings, the second group of lectures, “Visual Arts: Recognizing True Beauty After the Fall,” will be of most interest to the CIVA community and these include papers by E. John Walford, Bruce Herman, and Roy Anker.

-Timothy Van Laar and Leonard Diepeveen, Active Sights: Art As Social Interaction (New York, NY: McGraw-Hill Humanities/Social Sciences/Languages, 1997).
+Diepeveen, Leonard and Timothy Van Laar.
+Active Sights: Art As Social Interaction.
+New York, NY: McGraw-Hill Humanities/Social Sciences/Languages, 1997.

 “The larger struggle we are witnessing today … [is] an ecological drama where the outcome rests not only on our realization that the natural physical environment is one and the same as our bodies, but that nature itself is a form of Mind.” – Bill Viola

-E. John Walford, Great Themes in Art (Upper Saddle River, NJ: Prentice Hall, 2001).
+Walford, E. John.
+Great Themes in Art.
+Upper Saddle River, NJ: Prentice Hall, 2001.

-Gregory Wolfe, Sacred Passion: The Art of William Schickel (Beauty of Catholic Life Series) (Notre Dame, IN: University of Notre Dame Press, 1998).
+Wolfe, Gregory.
+Sacred Passion: The Art of William Schickel.
+Notre Dame, IN: University of Notre Dame Press, 1998.

-Nicholas Wolterstorff, Art in Action: Toward a Christian Aesthetic (Grand Rapids, MI: Eerdmans Publishing, 1980).
+Wolterstorff, Nicholas.
+Art in Action: Toward a Christian Aesthetic.
+Grand Rapids: Eerdmans Publishing, 1980).